Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in East Whittier, CA

-You should have your HVAC system inspected approximately twice yearly.
-After completing their inspection, your technician will tell you what services are needed.
-You should also schedule an inspection if you start noticing issues such as leaks, strange noises, or unusual smells.
+You should have your HVAC system inspected approximately twice a year.
+At the time of the inspection, your technician will tell you what services are required.
+You should also call a technician if you start noticing issues such as leaks, strange noises, or unusual smells.
 If your home has ductwork, you should have it inspected every few years.

 Generally, it's a good idea to schedule inspections in the spring and fall, as technicians tend to be less busy at these times.
 This also helps make sure your system is prepared for the summer and winter, when it likely sees the most use.